 - Extenuating circumstance petitions are not guaranteed to be approved, regardless of circumstances.

-- You may petition for a policy exemption that would help you face an extenuating circumstance.
+- You may petition for a policy exception that would help you face an extenuating circumstance.
 For more information, see the Petitioning for Exemptions webpage.

 One-time-only Late Withdrawal:

-- One time, an undergraduate may withdraw from a course past the drop deadline without taking a failing grade.
+- One time, an undergraduate may withdraw from a course past the withdrawal deadline without taking a failing grade.

-- The one-time-only late withdrawal (OTO Late Drop) is an option for a student who is potentially failing a course but does not have extenuating circumstances.
+- The one-time-only late withdrawal (OTO) is an option for a student who is potentially failing a course but does not have extenuating circumstances.

-- The OTO Late Drop can be taken anytime between the 10th week of a course and the last day of the class.
+- The OTO can be taken anytime between the 10th week of a course and the last day of the class.
 It cannot be used during or after finals week.
 The procedure is different from dropping a course online.
-It requires a meeting with a CSE academic advisor during drop-in advising hours.
+It requires completing the One-Time Late Withdrawal form online, to be approved by CSE Advising.

 - The student receives a “W” grade on the transcript and pays for the class.
-Again, the OTO Late Drop can only be taken once during your undergraduate program.
+Again, the OTO can only be taken once during your undergraduate program.